jameslawson/new-machine/README.md

 ln -s $PWD/.vim/after/ftplugin ~/.vim/after/ftplugin
 ```

-In your home folder, you can do `ls | grep lrw` to see which dot files are symlinks.
+In your home folder, you can do `ls -lah | grep lrw` to see which dot files are symlinks.

 ## License